mei1212123/main-rices/README.md

-# rices
+# main-rices
-a complation of all of my rices
+a complation of all of my main rices

 # important shit
 Fedora PKGS: